Increased demand for video in all its forms is hogging the pipes

 Video files are often stored on a network using office-document based filing systems - with a separation between video for internal and external use.
 It may work now, but the proliferation of video will require a metadata-based search function that doesn't yet exist.

 DAM the Gridlock

-DAM, single files are backed up, then used to create and deliver the rest, significantly reducing storage requirements.
+All digital assets, including video, require backup and safe storage.
+Core video files in multiple formats require individual backup, increasing storage needs.
+With dam, single files can be backed up, then used to create and deliver the rest, significantly reducing storage requirements.

-option is to leverage DAM through a Software-as-a-Service (SaaS) provider, offloading file management and infrastructure.
-This provides a separate channel to access video, preserving corporate
+A better option is to leverage DAM through a Software-as-a-Service (SaaS) provider.
+This allows the organization to offload file management - and provides the infrastructure to deliver those files.
+It also provides a separate channel for outside parties to access video, preserving corporate bandwidth.

 It really comes down to responsiveness and scalability.
 When DAM is achieved through a SaaS provider, marketing can go directly to that provider to make changes or updates.
 In terms of scalability, internally, storage and bandwidth usually are purchased as needed.
 A SaaS provider's main business is having ample storage and bandwidth available on demand.
 There's never a question of when the file can go live.